sul-dlss-deprecated/dlme-traject/README.md

 # DLME Traject Configs

-This repoistory contains just the specific traject config files for difference DLME data sources.
+This repository contains config files for different DLME data sources.
+The config files are written at the highest level possible which, in most cases, is that of the institution.
+Occasionally collection specific config files need to be written in the case that there is significant variation across collection' metadata from the same institution.

+To learn about the core functionality of traject and traject plus see https://github.com/traject/traject and https://github.com/sul-dlss/traject_plus.

 To run the traject config files to transform data, see the https://github.com/sul-dlss/dlme-transform repo.

 ## Configuration Examples

 The example configurations below are generic and considered kick-off examples in order to provide a basis for getting started writing your own configurations.
-There are further required setting, review how to [add a data source](/sul-dlss/dlme-harvest/add_data_source.md) for more information on a complete configuration.

 ### Source data formats